6 great reasons to love thrift shops

 Declutter without filling the landfill

 Since embarking on my decluttering journey, I’ve made a conscious effort to send as little as possible to the landfill.
 Donating to charity shops has been one of the ways I’ve been able to turn my junk into treasure.
-In fact, when our local thrift store was closed due to the pandemic, I accumulated quite a pile of stuff in the corner of my basement that I couldn’t wait to get rid of.
-I was so excited when they opened back up again.
+I was so excited when our local thrift store reopened after the pandemic, and I could get rid of the boxes of stuff accumulating in my basement.

 Support charities